tewarid/dotnet-tools/README.md

 Send/receive data using WebSockets.
 Uses [WebSocketSharp](https://github.com/sta/websocket-sharp), so works with Windows 7 or better.
 WebSocketSharp uses TCP sockets, need to use HTTP proxy so that [Fiddler](http://www.telerik.com/fiddler) is able to capture session.

 #### WebSocketSharp Server Tool
-Self-hosted service that echoes back whatever message is sent to it.
-Uses [WebSocketSharp](https://github.com/sta/websocket-sharp), so works with Windows 7 or better.
+Self-hosted service that uses [WebSocketSharp](https://github.com/sta/websocket-sharp), so works with Windows 7 or better.